Pediatric Gastroenterology & Nutrition

 Pediatric GI & Nutrition at Golisano Children's Hospital

 Pediatric gastroenterologists at Golisano Children’s Hospital at University of Vermont Health specialize in digestive and nutritional disorders that affect children.
-From stomachaches and constipation to obesity and complex gastrointestinal (GI) diseases, we provide comprehensive, coordinated care that meets the unique needs of your child and family.
+We provide comprehensive, coordinated care that meets the unique needs of your child and family.

-Our physicians have extensive experience diagnosing and treating pediatric GI conditions using the latest technology and treatments.
+Our team of physicians and nurse practitioners have extensive experience diagnosing and treating pediatric GI conditions using the latest technology and treatments.

 Why Choose Golisano Children's Hospital?